Heat Stroke in Dogs: Signs, Treatment, and Prevention Expert Advice

-If possible, determine rectal temperature and record it.
+If possible, determine the rectal temperature and record it.

-Begin to cool the body by placing cool, wet towels over the dog’s back of the neck, in the armpits and in the groin region.
+Begin to cool the body by placing wet towels (use cool tap water) over the dog’s back of the neck, armpits, and groin region.
+Refresh often.

 Wet the dog’s ear flaps and paws with cool water.